Henry Phipps Jr.: Involvement with Carnegie

 For the next year, Phipps and Carnegie went to Europe on tour, and when they returned in 1866, went to work.
-Phipps toiled for the next 20 years and proved a capable financier, becoming Carnegie's business partner in Carnegie Steel Company, founded in 1892, which would make him a very wealthy man as the company's second-largest shareholder.
-In 1901, Carnegie Steel Company was sold to the United States Steel Corporation; a newly formed organisation, set up by Pierpont Morgan.
+Phipps toiled for the next 20 years and proved a capable financier, becoming Carnegie's business partner in Carnegie Steel Company, founded in 1892.
+He became a very wealthy man as the company's second-largest shareholder.

+In 1901, Carnegie Steel Company was sold to the United States Steel Corporation, a newly formed organization, set up by Pierpont Morgan.
 It sold for $400 million (approx. $13.3 billion today), of which $226 million went to Carnegie himself, and $48 million went to Phipps.

-In 1907, Henry Phipps established Bessemer Trust Company to manage his substantial assets that would be shared by his offspring following his death.
+In 1907, Henry Phipps established Bessemer Trust Company to manage his substantial assets.
+They would be shared by his children following his death (and, ultimately, that of his wife).

 Real estate

-In 1909, Phipps expanded his Cape Cod holdings to the entire 800 acre Great Island Yarmouth, Massachusetts on Cape Cod, purchasing the remaining 50 acres from Charles B. Cory (1857–1921).
-The Cape Cod estate was next to Aberdeen Hall (which burnt down in September 1924) and was near Andrew Carnegie, Henry M. Flagler, and Henry Clay Frick's estates.
+In 1909, Phipps expanded his Cape Cod holdings to the entire 800- acre Great Island Yarmouth, Massachusetts, on Cape Cod.
+He purchased the remaining 50 acres from Charles B. Cory (1857–1921).
+The Cape Cod estate was next to Aberdeen Hall (which burnt down in September 1924) and was near the estates of Andrew Carnegie, Henry M. Flagler, and Henry Clay Frick, all friends and associates from Pittsburgh.